Sequential (company)

 Sequential is an American synthesizer company founded in 1974 as Sequential Circuits by Dave Smith.
-In 1978, Sequential released the Prophet-5, the first programmable polyphonic synthesizer; it became a market leader and industry standard, used by artists including Michael Jackson, Madonna, and John Carpenter.
-In the 1980s, Sequential was pivotal in the development of MIDI, a technical standard for synchronizing electronic instruments.
+In 1978, Sequential released the Prophet-5, the first programmable polyphonic synthesizer, which was widely used in the music industry.
+In the 1980s, Sequential was important in the development of MIDI, a technical standard for synchronizing electronic instruments.

 In 1987, Sequential went out of business and was purchased by Yamaha.
 Smith continued to develop instruments through a new company, Dave Smith Instruments.
 In 2015, Yamaha returned the Sequential Circuits trademark to Dave Smith Instruments, which rebranded as Sequential in 2018.
 In 2021, Sequential was acquired by the British audio technology company Focusrite.
+Smith died in 2022.

 History

 1974–1980: Founding, first products and Prophet-5

 The engineer Dave Smith founded Sequential Circuits in San Francisco in 1974.
 The first Sequential Circuits product was an analog sequencer for use with Moog and ARP synthesizers, followed by a digital sequencer and the Model 700 Programmer, which allowed users to program Minimoog and ARP 2600 synthesizers.
 The Model 800, launched in 1975, was controlled and programmed with a microprocessor.

 At the time, Smith had a full-time job working with microprocessors, then a new technology.
 He conceived the idea of combining them with synthesizer chips to create a programmable synthesizer, but did not pursue the idea, assuming Moog or ARP would design the instrument first.
-When no instrument emerged, in early 1977, he quit his job to work full-time on a design for the Prophet-5, the first fully programmable polyphonic synthesizer.
-He demonstrated it at NAMM in January 1978 and shipped the first models later that year.
+When no instrument emerged, in early 1977, Smith quit his job to work full-time on a design for the Prophet-5, the first fully programmable polyphonic synthesizer.
+He demonstrated it at the NAMM International Music & Sound Expo in January 1978 and shipped the first models later that year.

 Whereas previous synthesizers required users to adjust cables and knobs to change sounds, with no guarantee of exactly recreating a sound, the Prophet-5 used microprocessors to store sounds in patch memory.
 This facilitated a move from synthesizers creating unpredictable sounds to producing "a standard package of familiar sounds".
 The Prophet-5 became a market leader and industry standard, used by musicians such as Michael Jackson, Madonna, and Dr Dre, and by film composers such as John Carpenter.
-It was followed by the larger Prophet-10, which was less successful as it was notorious for unreliability.
+It was followed by the larger Prophet-10, which featured two keybeds and was less successful as it was notorious for unreliability.
 The smaller Pro-One, essentially a monophonic Prophet-5, saw more success.